What Are Academic Acronyms and How to Use Them Properly

 The American Psychological Association (APA) style provides specific rules for acronyms that prioritize clarity and consistency.
 When introducing an acronym for the first time, always spell out the complete term followed by the acronym in parentheses.
 For example: "The World Health Organization (WHO) published new guidelines."
 After that introduction, use the acronym consistently throughout the rest of your paper.

 APA style requires this full introduction even when the acronym is widely known.
 The rule ensures that all readers, regardless of their familiarity with the term, can follow your argument.
-Some acronyms are so universally recognized that APA allows their use without introduction, including common abbreviations like "FBI," "CIA," "NATO," and "UNESCO."
+A small number of abbreviations are so universally recognized that they can appear without the full form, such as IQ, and terms that are almost always written as abbreviations in their field.
 When in doubt, provide the full form first.

 For plural forms, add a lowercase "s" without an apostrophe.
 Write "CPUs" rather than "CPU's."
-In APA reference lists, spell out organization names fully in each citation even if you've used acronyms in the main text, to ensure reference information remains complete and searchable.
+In APA reference lists, spell out organization names fully in each citation even if you've used acronyms in the main text, so that reference information remains complete and searchable.
+For the full rules on formatting references, see our APA reference list guide.

 MLA Style Formatting Guidelines for Acronyms